 Think about it, what were you doing from when you were a child up to this point today?
 Have you noticed a drop in your activity levels?
 Yes, families and work do get in the way of you playing outside with your pals and I know we all still want to be doing it really.
 I bet one big reason you stopped going to the gym, going for runs, playing sports, cycling to work etc has been because of the vast array of computer-programmed pieces of technology which keep you indoors.
 First it was the PC, then it was the mobile and now Netflix, the list could go on and what’s to come next?

-Now there is a new blocker, one which previously would have enabled you to leave the house, one where you would get you social engagement (and I’m not talking about social media) and where you would on some level, however small depending on your chosen vocation, get some much needed physical activity.
+Now there is a new blocker, one which previously would have enabled you to leave the house.
+Where you would get your social engagement (and I’m not talking about social media).
+A way that would on some level, however small depending on your chosen vocation, get some much-needed physical activity.
 WORK!

-You wake up, you turn your laptop on and then you are there until 6pm, have tea, watch TV, and go to bed… sounds about right?
+You wake up.
+Turn your laptop on.
+You sit there until 6pm, have tea, watch TV, and go to bed.
+Sound about right?
 Is this really the lifestyle so much of the tech space had been pining for?

 Having worked in this routine and knowing the effects of the ever-growing digital sector when normality resumes, are you going to be continuing this seclusive working regime or has the grass turned out to be little less green than you had hoped for?

 Whatever your thoughts, remote working is a personal preference and it may not be what you are looking for.
 If you’re unsure how your current employer is going to respond in the next few months, it could be worth taking a look at our live vacancies.